 Most Anticipated Fantasy Novels of 2017: Publishers’ Choice

-For that reason, each and every year we hand Fantasy-Faction over to them for a day, inviting them to shout about titles they’ve got coming up over the course of the coming year.
+For that reason, each year we hand Fantasy-Faction over to them for a day, inviting them to shout about titles they’ve got coming up over the course of the coming year.

-Here’s 5 books to add to your TBR list from each of the largest publishers we could contact!
+Here’s five books to add to your TBR list from each of the largest publishers we could contact!

 Jo Fletcher Books

-We’ll start with David Hair’s Empress of the Fall: this is the start of his brand-new epic fantasy Sunsurge Quarte – but don’t panic, all of you who have been discovering the magical land of Urte, where the eastern continent, Antiopia, and the western continent of Yuros are at daggers drawn.
-This new saga continues from where The Moontide Quartet ends – but new readers, fear not: we have a new cast of characters, some terrifying masked villains, and a very different cataclysm facing our noble heroes.
+We’ll start with David Hair’s Empress of the Fall.
+This is the start of his brand-new epic fantasy Sunsurge Quarte – but don’t panic, all of you who have been discovering the magical land of Urte, where the eastern continent, Antiopia, and the western continent of Yuros are at daggers drawn.
+This new saga continues from where The Moontide Quartet ends.
+But new readers, also need not fear: we have a new cast of characters, some terrifying masked villains, and a very different cataclysm facing our noble heroes.
 You do not need to have read the earlier books (although I guarantee once you’re read Empress you’ll want to.
-They’re big chunky reads, but my gosh, they move along like a runaway train!
+They’re big chunky reads, but my gosh, they move along like a runaway train!)

 Another final book I can’t fail to mention is Robert Jackson Bennett’s much lauded Divine Cities series.
 Sigrud je Harkvaldsson has few friends, but those he cares about, he cares about very deeply.
 And he also cares very deeply about revenge.
 So when former Prime Minister Shara Komayd is assassinated, Sigrud knows he has a mission: no one gets away with taking out Shara.
 The City of Miracles may be our last visit to Bulikov for a bit, but it’s not one you’ll ever forget.